The views of ancient and modern Rome by Giuseppe Vasi usually focused on the monuments of the Eternal City and they rarely sketched

 In 1562-1566 a church was built on the site of today's S. Ignazio;

 it was dedicated to S. Maria Annunziata and its fašade can be seen in a 1588 Guide to Rome.
 The church however did not meet the

-requirements of Collegio Romano which was attended by some 2,000 students and in 1626 it was pulled down to make room for a larger church.
+requirements of Collegio Romano, a Jesuit public school which was attended by some 2,000 students and in 1626 it was pulled down to make room for a larger church.
 The construction was financed by

 Cardinal Ludovico Ludovisi.
 The new church was dedicated to St. Ignatius of Loyola, the founder of the Jesuit order, who was canonized in 1622.

-(left) Model of the dome; (right) painted dome by Andrea Pozzo seen from the nave
+(left) Model of the planned dome; (right) painted dome by Andrea Pozzo seen from the nave

-Pendentives of the dome by Andrea Pozzo: (left) Judith and Holofernes; (right) Jael and Sisara (see other scenes of Torture and Death in the Churches of Rome)
+(left) Another view of the painted dome; (right) pendentives by Andrea Pozzo: (above) Jael and Sisara; (below) Judith and Holofernes (see other scenes of Torture and Death in the Churches of Rome)